duopeng/image_merge-z-stack_and_stitch/README.md

 ![alt text](https://github.com/duopeng/image_merge-z-stack_and_stitch/blob/main/workflow.jpg?raw=true)

 ## Instructions:
-(1) Clone the repository
+(1) Clone the repository.

-(2) Install ImageJ or Fiji, and locate the excutable
+(2) Install ImageJ or Fiji, and locate the excutable.

 (3) Prepare an excel file containing the metadata ( see metadata.xlsx for an example)
-This example have two mosquito midguts (entities), and each gut has two microscope views (regions),and each region has 2 z-stacks
+This example have two mosquito midguts (entities), and each gut has two microscope views (regions),and each region has 2 z-stacks.
 ![alt text](https://github.com/duopeng/image_merge-z-stack_and_stitch/blob/main/metadata.screenshot.jpg?raw=true)

 (4) Prepare a foler containing the images with names specificed by the metadata.